Really glad to have you along for the ride as well.

 Gangs got bad as crooks.

-Began the crime.
+Began the climb.

 Come on, bring it.

-Crime, crime everywhere.
+Crime, crime, everywhere.

 Crime.

-All of the time.
+Half-ish round the clock all of the time.

-And made the bad guy smile.
+And the signs said no guns allowed and made the bad guy smile.

-No rush at all.
+No rush at all, you find.

 Comedy said our stores are dead.

-We are pulling out of there.
+We are pulling out of it.

 Everybody.

-Turn it up, blind eye all of the time.
+Turn it up blind eye all of the time.

-Murders, rapes, and pep can't believe the crime.
+Murders, rapes, and pep.

 Your social justice project won't prevail.

-Residents are fleeing past.
+Residents are fleeing best.

 Am I allowed to harmonize the word ass on Sean's show?

-Uh Linda, I wasn't sure I was able to do that.
+Linda, I wasn't sure I was able to do that.

 I might be in trouble or not.